-With the lower oestrogen levels in your body it may be more of a challenge to maintain adequate bone density.
-To avoid weak and/or brittle bones a balanced diet rich in sardines, nuts, seeds (especially sesame seeds), wholegrains and green leafy’s such as spinach and kale can help keep your bones strong.
+With the lower oestrogen levels in your body it may be more of a challenge to maintain adequate bone density during menopause.
+To avoid weak and/or brittle bones a balanced diet rich in sardines, nuts, seeds (especially sesame seeds), whole grains and leafy greens such as spinach and kale.

-Vitamin D is also linked to bone health, so a good quality supplement is usually essential as deficiency is common, especially as our skin becomes less efficient at making vitamin D as we age.
+Vitamin D is also linked to bone health, so a good quality supplement is usually essential during menopause.
+Deficiency is common, especially as our skin becomes less efficient at making vitamin D as we age.
 Wonderful herbs such as Black Cohosh, Red Clover and Sage, just to name a few can help with hot flushes and night sweats.
-Although need to be prescribed by a qualified herbalist to be most effective.
+These should be prescribed by a qualified herbalist to be most effective.

 3. Exercise Regularly

-Regular exercise will help you maintain a healthy weight, provide you with more energy, as well as improve bone density.
+Regular exercise before and during menopause will help you maintain a healthy weight, provide you with more energy, as well as improve bone density.
 Exercise helps increase your metabolism and will help manage any anxiety or stress you may be experiencing.
-Regular exercise has been proven to help you get a better night’s sleep and weight resistance training, such as using weights or bands, yoga and Pilates, will help with bone and joint health.
+Regular exercise has been proven to improve sleep during menopause.
+Weight resistance training, such as using weights or bands, yoga and Pilates, will help with bone and joint health.
 Aim for 30 minutes of moderate exercise at least 3-4 times per week.